 RW: Bears have gone into hibernation during the winter but other animals don't.
 It's always a good idea to ride in groups at night and make noise.
 Night time is quiet and peaceful but it's nice to ride with friends in case of a mechanical breakdown or injury.
 The darkness makes any emergency more difficult and winter fat biking is a more social event so go with a group.

-JP: I have run into more wildlife riding at night then the day.
+JP: I have run into more wildlife riding at night than in the day.
 I would say be aware and make lots of noise to reduce a wildlife encounter.

 RW: Fernie has a trail running club so you might see them out on the trails but it's rare at night.
 You will generally have the trail to yourself.